Labour unveils plans for Renters Rights Bill

 During its first reading in Parliament in September 2024, Housing Minister Matthew Pennycook has expressed hope that the Renters Rights Bill would be law by summer 2025.

 However, the Bill is still in its early stages.
 It must pass through both the House of Commons and the House of Lords.
-Parliament reconvenes on 7th October, when further debate is expected.
 Given Labour’s significant majority and its inclusion in their manifesto, the Bill is likely to progress quickly.

 For updates, contact your nearest branch.